 Special Educational Needs (SEN) Information Report

-What kinds of SEN do we provide for?
+What types of SEN do we provide for?

 We understand that a child may have more than one type of SEN.

-How do we identify and assess children with SEN?
+How do we identify and assess pupils with SEN?

 What is our approach to teaching pupils with SEN?

-We make sure that our classrooms are motivating and stimulating, that teachers are well informed on the nature of the SEN within their class and plan according to his or her needs.
+We make sure that our classrooms are motivating and stimulating, that teachers are well informed on the nature of the SEN within their class and plan according to children’s needs.

 Our teaching is adapted continually to ensure access for all children and to incorporate advice from other practitioners and outside agencies.